 Using ASA Rules

 ASA softball rules apply only during ASA Championship play, however rules can be used at the local level in non-championship play as well.
-Use of rules during non-championship play will be at the discretion of local league officials.
+Use of rules during non-championship play is at the discretion of local league officials.
 ASA softball rule books are updated and published annually, and are distributed to all teams and umpires registered with the Amateur Softball Association.
 Registration and additional information can be accessed on the ASA website.